nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/RNAseq-on-Cavatica/rna_seq_8.md

 * **output-files** can be used as the directory to save all the outputs from your analysis.
 If not specified, the files are saved to workspace
 * **project-files** is the directory containing all the input files from the current project.
 Since it is a read only file system, no changes can be made to these files via the editor interface.

+<a name="upload"></a>
 <iframe id="kaltura_player" src="https://cdnapisec.kaltura.com/p/1770401/sp/177040100/embedIframeJs/uiconf_id/29032722/partner_id/1770401?iframeembed=true&playerId=kaltura_player&entry_id=1_uennaoay&flashvars[mediaProtocol]=rtmp&amp;flashvars[streamerType]=rtmp&amp;flashvars[streamerUrl]=rtmp://www.kaltura.com:1935&amp;flashvars[rtmpFlavors]=1&amp;flashvars[localizationCode]=en&amp;flashvars[leadWithHTML5]=true&amp;flashvars[sideBarContainer.plugin]=true&amp;flashvars[sideBarContainer.position]=left&amp;flashvars[sideBarContainer.clickToClose]=true&amp;flashvars[chapters.plugin]=true&amp;flashvars[chapters.layout]=vertical&amp;flashvars[chapters.thumbnailRotator]=false&amp;flashvars[streamSelector.plugin]=true&amp;flashvars[EmbedPlayer.SpinnerTarget]=videoHolder&amp;flashvars[dualScreen.plugin]=true&amp;flashvars[mediaProxy.mediaPlayTo]=33&amp;flashvars[Kaltura.addCrossoriginToIframe]=true&amp;&wid=1_77fny8c6" width="608" height="402" allowfullscreen webkitallowfullscreen mozAllowFullScreen allow="autoplay *; fullscreen *; encrypted-media *" sandbox="allow-forms allow-same-origin allow-scripts allow-top-navigation allow-pointer-lock allow-popups allow-modals allow-orientation-lock allow-popups-to-escape-sandbox allow-presentation allow-top-navigation-by-user-activation" frameborder="0" title="Kaltura Player"></iframe>

 ### Session outputs

-The generated output and environment files from an active session are saved when the analysis is stopped by clicking <span class="highlight_txt">Stop</span> located on the right hand top corner.
+The generated output and environment files from an active session are saved when the analysis is stopped by clicking <span class="highlight_txt">:fontawesome-solid-stop: Stop</span> located on the right hand top corner.
 You can access the session files via the <span class="highlight_txt">Files</span> tab in your project folder.

 The Data Cruncher comes with set of libraries that are pre-installed.
 These vary depending on the environment you chose during setup.
 We chose the default environment for RStudio `SB Bioinformatics - R 4.0` which is loaded with [set of CRAN and Bioconductor libraries](https://docs.sevenbridges.com/docs/about-libraries-in-a-data-cruncher-analysis).